 neuropsychological testing

 If you've been researching ADHD evaluations, you may have come across the term "neuropsychological testing" and wondered whether that's what you need.
-The short answer, for most adults seeking clarity about ADHD, is probably not.
+The short answer, for most adults seeking clarity about ADHD, is that a full testing battery is not necessary.

 Our ADHD assessments are focused diagnostic clinical evaluations — designed specifically to determine whether ADHD is present and to provide clear recommendations for what to do next.
 Neuropsychological testing is a broader, more intensive battery of cognitive tests typically used when there are complex neurological or learning concerns, or when documentation is needed for academic or workplace accommodations.